lazzarello/graphql_coding_quiz/README.md

 python manage.py runserver
 ```

+The Django admin interface is enabled after you set the superuser password via manage.py.
+There's also a mutation in the GraphQL schema that adds points.

-the broker is just a normal python program `python websocket_sub.py`
+The broker is just a normal python program `python websocket_sub.py`

 ## Run tests